himynameisubik/Kalm-support/README.md

 Kalm Support
 ===

-### This is the only official place for Kalm bug reports and feature requests.
+### This is the only official place for Kalm bug reports.

 ## General steps to try before creating an issue